The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 - 4 min read

-For decades, the H-1B visa has been the bridge between India’s engineers and America’s tech economy.
+For decades, the H-1B visa has served as a vital link between India’s engineers and America’s tech economy.
 More than 70% of H-1Bs go to Indians, making it the single most important professional migration channel for our talent.
+However, in September 2025, everything changed.
+The U.S. government imposed a $100,000 fee on all new H-1B applications—a staggering 200-fold increase from just two years prior.

-This isn’t just about visas.
-It’s about startups, jobs, housing, remittances, and even stock markets in India.
+This shift isn't merely about visas; it impacts startups, jobs, housing, remittances, and even stock markets in India.
 Let’s break it down.

 The Explosion in H-1B Costs